Dg manifolds, formal exponential maps and homotopy Lie algebras

 for sufficiently small open set $U \subset M$.
 The global section of the sheaf $\cA$ will be denoted by $\smooth{\cM}=\cA(M)$.
 We say a graded manifold $\cM$ is finite dimensional if $\dim M<\infty$ and $\dim V <\infty$.
 Throughout this paper, graded manifold $\cM$ will always be finite dimensional.

 \begin{remark} In the literature, the sheaf of functions $\cA$ over a graded manifold is defined by $\cA(U)=\cO_M(U)\otimes_{\KK}S(V^\vee)$ for sufficiently small open subsets $U$ of $M$.
 Here, however, we allow for formal power series rather than polynomials: $\cA(U)=\cO_M(U)\otimes_{\KK}\widehat{S}(V^\vee)$ for sufficiently small open subsets $U$ of $M$.
-Consequently, when we write `dg manifold' $(\cM,Q)$, we actually mean formal dg manifold in Kontsevich's sense \cite[Section~4.1]{MR2062626}.
-Hence $\smooth{\cM}$ is not a graded algebra in the classical sense, i.e.\ $\smooth{\cM}$ is not the direct sum of its homogeneous subspaces.
-Indeed, it is the completion of a graded algebra.
-Nevertheless we will abuse terminology and write that $\smooth{\cM}$ is a graded algebra or $(\smooth{\cM},Q)$ is a dg algebra throughout the present paper. \end{remark}
+Consequently, when we write `dg manifold' $(\cM,Q)$, we actually mean formal dg manifold in Kontsevich's sense \cite[Section~4.1]{MR2062626}. \end{remark}

 By $\cI_{\cA}$, we denote the sheaf of ideal of $\cA$ consisting of functions vanishing at the support $M$ of $\cM$.
 That is, for sufficiently small $U\subset M$,

 Given graded manifolds $\cM=(M,\cA)$ and $\cN=(N,\cB)$, a \bfemph{morphism} $\cM\to\cN$ of graded manifolds consists of a pair $(f,\psi)$, where $f:M\to N$ is a morphism of smooth manifolds and $\psi:f^{*}\cB\to\cA$ is a morphism of sheaves of graded commutative $\cO_{M}$-algebras such that $\psi(f^{*}\cI_{\cB})\subset\cI_{\cA}$.
 We often use the notation $\phi: \cM \to \cN$ to denote such a morphism.
 Then $\psi=\phi^{*}$.
 Also, we write $\phi^{*}:\smooth{\cN}\to\smooth{\cM}$ to denote the morphism on global sections.
 Note that the condition $\psi(f^{*}\cI_{\cB})\subset\cI_{\cA}$ is equivalent to $\psi$ being continuous w.r.t\ the $\cI$-adic topology.